-The Bronx Museum of the Arts is accepting applications for its celebrated AIM/Artist in the Marketplace professional development program.
-Entering its 39th year, AIM provides career boosting resources to New York City's most promising emerging artists.
-Our no-cost workshops and seminars offer intimate access to leading experts and cultural producers that guide artists on the practicalities of developing a sustainable studio practice in today’s competitive art market.
+The Bronx Museum of the Arts is accepting applications for its celebrated AIM Fellowship program (formerly Artist In the Marketplace).
+Entering its 40th year, the AIM Fellowship provides career boosting resources to New York City's most promising emerging artists.
+The Fellowship's no-cost workshops and seminars offer intimate access to leading experts and cultural producers that guide artists on the practicalities of developing a sustainable studio practice in today’s competitive art market.

-Two cohorts of 18 artists (Spring and Fall) will be selected by a jury of arts professionals to take part in a four-month course of professional development workshops, seminars, and community-building activities.
-Participating artists walk away empowered with key resources to improve artist statements, project financing, communication, marketing, and other areas of career management.
+Two cohorts of 15 artists (Spring and Fall) are selected on the basis of need and merit by a jury of arts professionals to take part in a four-month course of professional development workshops, seminars, and community-building activities.
+AIM Fellows walk away empowered with key resources to improve artist statements, project financing, communication, marketing, and other areas of career management.
 As New York’s creative communities remain vulnerable to market forces, AIM offers artists an opportunity to engage in strategic career development while building close-knit relationships with peers and industry insiders through on-going engagement and off-site activities.

-Our incomparable faculty are active and respected industry experts that offer unfiltered insight on the inner workings of the art market.
-AIM's workshops are currently led by Yona Backer (Third Streaming Media), Robin Cembalest (media strategist), Cara Jordan (art historian and editor), Maryanna McConnell (Morgan Stanley), Sergio Muñoz Sarmiento (Art+Law Program), Melissa Rachleff Burtt (NYU), Lauren Wittels (Luhring Augustine), and Brian Boucher (Sperone Westwater), and others.
+AIM's incomparable faculty are active and respected industry experts that offer unfiltered insight on the inner workings of the art market.
+AIM's workshops are currently led by Brian Boucher (arts journalist), Robin Cembalest (media strategist), Monika Fabijanska (independent curator), Cara Jordan (art historian and editor), Mary Mattingly (artist), Rebecca Selkowe (financial planner), Sergio Muñoz Sarmiento (Art+Law Program), Melissa Rachleff Burtt (NYU), and Lauren Wittels (Luhring Augustine), among others.

 - The Art Market - Artists take part in a series of conversations about the current art market focusing on recent trends in the art business, building relationships with galleries and curators, and understanding power dynamics in the art world.